MdSaydurRahman/Saydur.github.io/_pages/publications.md

+* **MS Rahman**, and Y. Hua, "Investigation of STEEP for Secure Communications Over SIMO and MISO Channels Subject to Full-Duplex Jamming and Eavesdropping," under review in *IEEE Transactions on Wireless Communication *, 2025.

-* **MS Rahman**, and Y. Hua, "Secure UAV Communications By STEEP Against Full-Duplex Active Eavesdropper," accepted in *58th Asilomar Conference on Signals, Systems, and Computers*, Pacific Grove, CA, USA, 2024.
+* **MS Rahman**, and Y. Hua, "Secure UAV Communications By STEEP Against Full-Duplex Active Eavesdropper," in *58th Asilomar Conference on Signals, Systems, and Computers*, Pacific Grove, CA, USA, 2024.

 * Y. Hua, and **MS Rahman**, "Unification of Secret Key Generation and Wiretap Channel Transmission," in *IEEE International Conference on Communications (ICC)*, Denver, CO, USA, 2024.